Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Desktop_Interface.md

 ## Webcampak Menu

-The webcampak menu gives access to all Webcampak features and configuration screens.
+The Webcampak menu gives access to all Webcampak features and configuration screens.
 Those screens are detailed later in the documentation.

 ![Webcampak Menu](images/desktop.menu.en.png)